In Patient Unit

 Who will care for me?

-Care is delivered by experienced, specialist nurses, working with other members of the multi-disciplinary team, to ensure a holistic approach to the care of patients and their families.
-The multi-disciplinary team comprises doctors, including a specialist medical team working in partnership with your own GP, physiotherapists, lymphoedema therapists, chaplains, emotional support and bereavement counsellors, as well as dedicated volunteers.
+Care is delivered by experienced, specialist Registered Nurses and Health Care Assistants, working with other members of the multi-disciplinary team, to ensure a holistic approach to the care of patients and their families.
+The multi-disciplinary team comprises a consultant and associate doctors, working in partnership with your own GP, physiotherapists, Lymphoedema and Complementary therapists, chaplains, emotional support and bereavement counsellors, as well as dedicated volunteers.
 We recognise the impact illness has on you and your family and aim to provide care that supports you, as well as your family and friends.
 We will care for you and your family as individuals and the professional team will consult you, and, with your permission, those close to you about your care.

 What can I expect when I come to the In Patient Unit?

-The In Patient Unit has 12 single rooms all with their own bathroom facilities.
-Each room has access to our garden for patients to enjoy the tranquillity and fabulous views of St Aubin’s bay.
+The In Patient Unit has 12 single rooms all with their own bathroom facilities with specialist equipment.
+Each room has access to our garden for patients to enjoy the tranquility and fabulous views of St Aubin’s Bay.
 All the rooms benefit from individualised air conditioning and heating, Wi-Fi, Sky TV and a fridge.
 We take great care in the preparation of meals at Jersey Hospice Care.
 Our chef and his team offer a full and varied menu for you to choose from during your stay.
 We are happy to accommodate any particular dietary requirements or preferences.

 Will I have to pay for my stay?